VisheshKamble/ChatApp/README.md

 # 💬 Chat App (Android - Kotlin + Firebase)

-A real-time Android chat application built with **Kotlin** and **Firebase**, offering smooth messaging, user authentication, and a modern WhatsApp-inspired UI.
+A real-time Android chat application built with **Kotlin** and **Firebase**, offering smooth messaging, user authentication, and a modern UI.
 This app is a beginner-to-intermediate real-world project that demonstrates mobile app development, Firebase integration, and clean Android UI design.

 ---